rerum_server

 /release.action String @id or {JSON} 200 Location: http://devstore.rerum.io/v1/id/11111 {JSON}

 RERUM allows for the Generator of a version of an object to assign a released state.
 Objects in released states are locked such that further changes are refused.
-Calling any update or delete action on a released object will result in an error response.
+Calling any overwrite or delete action on a released object will result in an error response.
 The release action will alter the __rerum.isReleased of the version identified and alter __rerum.releases properties throughout the object’s history without making a new history state for the resulting object (the @id does not change).
 Any version of an object with an oa:Motivation containing rr:releasing will be released as soon as it is saved.

 Example Response: